Here Are The 15 Coolest Small Towns In Alaska You've Probably Never Heard Of

 From island escapes and isolated towns, to communities known for their world-class salmon fisheries and historic gold-rush era survival, here are the 15 coolest small towns in Alaska that you’ve probably never heard of.
-This is part-two to the topic we did last August titled ‘
+This is part-two to the topic we shared previously titled ‘

 Located just around eight miles west of Fairbanks, Ester has a population around 2,450.
 This historic mining town is filled with quirky, charismatic and well-educated folks that enjoy dancing to the beat of their own drum.
 Creative crafts and fantastic artwork is found throughout this town.
 The Ester Dome is a very popular place for hiking and berry picking, just watch out for the bears!

 about the history of this fantastic town.

 With a population under 650, Funny River is a cool little town located closest to 'Alaska's Kenai River City' of Soldotna.
 Visitors here can enjoy an awesome campground, Kenai River fishing and boat access, horseback riding trails, hiking access, ATV riding and so much more!
 The

 Funny River Campground

 is a great place to start your exploration of one of the most unique places to visit in Alaska.